 For food there are almost too many options.
 Barbaro is one of the best meat places in town.
 Crepes & Waffles is a restaurant chain, with solid options as well.
 La Pampa is said to have the best burgers, though I was disappointed.
 Park 37 has imaginative dishes as well.

 Coffeewise Pergamino and Al Alma are hard to beat.
 An array of amazing food, perfect coffees… these are the places to go.
 Velvet (opposite Pergamino) is also a good choice.

-In Laureles I hardly know my way.
 Nearby Belen was my home for more than a month.
 The VeGarden is highly recommendable: delicious and cheap.
-Elefant is a great coffee place (cold brew!).
-It is located at the La Villa square, which is a good area to enjoy some time outside with a beer in the weekend.
+Civeta y Elefante is a great coffee place (cold brew!) and good sandwiches.
+It is located at the La Villa square (Plazoleta La Villa), which is a good area to enjoy some time outside with a beer in the weekend.

 - MAMM: the Museo de Arte Moderno Medellin is already an architectural treat.
 The original old building was modernized into a very cool space.
 The extension, a stack of concrete blocks wrapped in corrugated steel, provides a perfect space for art and has excellent views over the city

 - Museo de Antioquia: they could have also called this the Botero museum, as most of the top floor (and the entire Plaza Botero in front of the building) is dedicated to the wonderful art of Fernando Botero.
 He became famous for his paintings (and later sculptures) of people and objects with incorrect proportions.
 He donated between 100-200 works to the museum.
 The temporary exhibitions though are impressive as well